Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Results

 \section{Results}

+The electron density bias $b_e$ is constrained by kSZ observations, while both kSZ and CMB lensing constrain modifications to the matter power spectrum through the parameter $b_{\delta z}$.
+These two parameters are anti-correlated in kSZ analyses, but their degeneracy can be broken using CMB lensing, which depends only on the matter distribution.

-{As has been shown in Fig. \ref{fig:dndm}, that the JWST observations can be explained using modified cosmology, we check the abilities of upcoming CMB surveys such as SO and CMB-S4 in being able to probe these small-scale modifications, with a joint analysis involving CMB-lensing and patchy-kSZ estimation.
-Thus, we consider the cases of unmodified $\Lambda$CDM (with the modification $b_{\delta z} = 0$), and the best-fit modified-$\Lambda$CDM case (with $b_{\delta z} = 1.15$) obtained in Sec. \ref{sec:jwst}.
-We show the results for the beams and noises corresponding to the frequencies 93 (beam= 2.2 arcmin, $\Delta_T = 8 \, \mu$K-arcmin ) and 145 GHz (beam= 1.4 arcmin, $\Delta_T = 10 \, \mu$K-arcmin ) for SO-baseline \citep{SimonsObservatory:2018koc,Ade_2019} configuration, and 95 (beam= 2.2 arcmin, $\Delta_T = 2.9 \, \mu$K-arcmin ) and 145 GHz (beam= 1.4 arcmin, $\Delta_T = 2.8 \, \mu$K-arcmin ) for CMB-S4 \citep{abazajian2016cmbs4}.
-The polarization noise is taken to be $\Delta_P = \sqrt{2} \Delta_{T}$ for both the configurations.}
+{As has been described in Sec. \ref{sec:jwst} that the JWST observations can be explained using modified cosmology, we check the abilities of upcoming CMB surveys such as SO and CMB-S4 in being able to probe these small-scale modifications, with a joint analysis involving CMB-lensing and patchy-kSZ estimation.
+Thus, we consider the cases of unmodified $\Lambda$CDM (with modification $b_{\delta z} = 0$), and best-fit modified-$\Lambda$CDM case (with $b_{\delta z} = 1.15$), obtained in Sec. \ref{sec:jwst}.
+We perform a Bayesian estimation of parameters $b_{\delta0}$, $b_{\delta z}$ and $b_{e} \times 10^{7}$ with emcee \citep{foreman2013emcee}, the details of which are described in Appendix \ref{sec:bayes}.
+The JWST best-fit power spectra at various frequencies are obtained from the input modified CMB-lensing and patchy-kSZ power spectra, with Gaussian random noise from the respective estimators.
+The model power spectra are obtained by introducing modifications to $\Lambda$CDM power spectrum.}

-We perform a Bayesian estimation of the parameters $b_{\delta0}$, $b_{\delta z}$ and $b_{e} \times 10^{7}$ , with emcee \citep{foreman2013emcee} using the Markov Chain Monte Carlo approach \citep{heavens2009statistical,hobson2010bayesian,verde2010statistical,trotta2017bayesian}.
-We use a flat prior from 0 to 10 for all parameters ($b_{\delta0}$, $b_{\delta z}$ and $b_{e} \times 10^{7}$) and a Gaussian likelihood.
-The lensing estimation is able to provide constraints on the modifications to the power spectrum.
-The posterior distribution obtained from lensing estimation is then used as prior for kSZ estimation.
-The log likelihood for both estimations is given as:

-{here $X \in \{\Psi , \rm{kSZ}\}$, and we use $\ell_{\rm{min}} = 2500$ and $\ell_{\rm{max}}$ corresponding to the beam size for the various frequency bands, indicated by $\nu$.
-Also, we use $L_{\min} = 50$.
-For SO, we use $L_{\max} = 1500$, while for CMB-S4, we use $L_{\max} = 2000$.
-The JWST best-fit power spectra at various frequencies $\nu$, which are given as ($C_{\ell}^{\nu}|_{\rm{data}}$), are obtained from the input modified CMB-lensing and patchy-kSZ power spectra, with Gaussian random noise from the respective estimators.
-The model power spectra are obtained by introducing modifications to the $\Lambda$CDM power spectrum.} {We perform Bayesian estimation with 20 walkers for 30000 steps.
-We discard 20000 steps to remove the burn-in part of the chains and perform thinning on the rest for every 20 step size. }.